ddc-java-10/android-project-proposal-jangevaert-design/README.md

 # Android project proposal starter

+This personalized safari app will guide guests of a small scale, high end safari company through their trip in Tanzania, East Africa.
+The app consists of three main levels; post-, actual, and post-travel, each with their distinguished features.

 ## Project expectations

 In coming up with a project topic and writing the proposal, please keep in mind the _basic_ requirements for the personal Android project: